chriserickson/dev-thoughts/you-dont-need-use-reducer.md

 ## An example

-Using the example from the video, lets see how this code might look using `setState` and updater functions.
+Using the example from the video, let's see how this code might look using `setState` and updater functions.

-First, lets remind ourselves of the example -- a state object with past, present, and future, which should be atomically updated:
+First, let's remind ourselves of the example — a state object with past, present, and future, which should be atomically updated:

 ```ts
 type History = {